slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 - what’s your adrenaline type? velocidade ou fronteira do conhecido.
 -->

-> *"I think I’m greedy, but I’m not greedy for money -- I think that can be a burden -- I’m greedy for an exciting life."
+> *"I think I’m greedy, but I’m not greedy for money, I think that can be a burden, I’m greedy for an exciting life."
 -- David Hockney [1937]*

 It’s okay to live a life others don’t understand.